craftcms/docs/docs/5.x/reference/field-types/matrix.md

 The interface of a Matrix field depends on its selected [view mode](#view-mode).

-Traditionally, Matrix fields have used the **As inline-editable blocks** view mode, which makes the nested entries appear as though they are a repeating or modular region the main element’s form.
-An empty Matrix field shows a single button, which will either immediately create a new nested entry (if there is only a single available entry type), or present a menu of entry types to select from:
+Traditionally, Matrix fields have used the **Blocks** view mode, which makes the nested entries appear as though they are a repeating or modular region the main element’s form.
+An empty Matrix field shows one or more buttons, which will either immediately create a new nested entry (if there is only a single available entry type), or present a menu of entry types to select from:

 ![An empty Matrix field’s entry types](../../images/fields-matrix-inline-empty.png)